Self-service deployment FAQ

 I don't have Remote Desktop access to my sandbox environment.
 How do I perform critical actions that require Remote Desktop access today?

-Although you will no longer have Microsoft Remote Desktop access, you can continue to operate your Tier 2+ sandbox environments, because Microsoft is providing self-service capabilities and tools that you can use to perform the common critical actions that are described here.
+Although you no longer have Microsoft Remote Desktop access, you can continue to operate your Tier 2+ sandbox environments, because Microsoft is providing self-service capabilities and tools that you can use to perform the common critical actions that are described here.

 Access the Azure SQL database